-Universal Dashboard maintains sessions for users within each dashboard.
+PowerShell Univeral maintains sessions for users within each app.
 There are several locations you can configure user session information.

-Session settings for a dashboard are using the web server session setting by default.
-You can set the dashboard session timeout for an individual dashboard by using the
+Session settings for an app are using the web server session setting by default.
+You can set the app session timeout for an individual appby using the

-Restarting a dashboard will cause all sessions to disconnect.
+Restarting an app will cause all sessions to disconnect.

 The web server will maintain a session for the user.
 The session is sliding and will not expire while the window is open and active.
 Some browsers will pause tabs which will cause the session to expire after the time out.

 The default value for the web server session timeout is 25 minutes.
 You can change the web server session setting by updating the